The following notes summarize the presentation given at the TREENET Symposium in September 2000. The presentation summary included:

 Texts may suggest the Sycamore maple will grow to a massive size and will sucker and set seed prolifically.
 The species is known to be an invasive weed in areas of Europe and the U.S.A.

 The specimen of Acer pseudoplatanus at the Waite Arboretum is about 5m tall and looks like a small plane tree.
 It was planted in 1941 and survives to this day.
 A second and very similar specimen planted in 1929 died and was removed recently.
 A third mature specimen can be seen at Lockleys Garden Center on Henley Beach Road near Airport Road, it has developed to a size similar to the examples at the Waite Arboretum.
-None of the established examples show any signs of the problems mentioned in texts.
+None of the established examples shows any signs of the problems mentioned in the texts.

 - Berrima Street Glenelg North